oesteban/hcph-sops/docs/data-management/mriqc.md

 ### Assessing functional images

-!!! danger "Insufficient quality of an fMRI run requires recalling the session"
+!!! danger "Insufficient quality of an RSfMRI run requires recalling the session"

     - [ ] Immediately report images deemed *exclude*, as an issue in the dataset's repository.
     - [ ] Proceed to scheduling an extra session after the initially-planned scanning period.